ralfspoeth/json/README.md

         "x": [1, 2, null, true], "y": false, "z": null }}

-is converted by `StandardConversions.asObject` into
+is converted by `Queries.value` into

-    Map.of( // "a" to null binding is cut out
-        "b", Boolean.TRUE, // note the primitive wrapper "c", Map.of(
+    Map.of( // "a" to null binding is cut out, cf. Map#of "b", Boolean.TRUE, // note the primitive wrapper "c", Map.of(
             "x", List.of(1, 2, true), // null element is cut out